 6. Preparing for labor: Squatting and pelvic tilts

-The American Pregnancy Association recommends some exercises specifically for pregnancy, as they prepare the body for labor and delivery.
+Some exercises are particularly useful during pregnancy, as they prepare the body for labor and delivery.

-Squatting: During labor, squatting may help to open the pelvis, so it may be a good idea to practice during pregnancy.
+Squatting: As squatting may help open the pelvis during labor, it may be a good idea to practice during pregnancy.

-- Stand with the feet flat on the floor, shoulder-width apart, and the back straight.
+- Stand with the feet shoulder-width apart and flat on the floor, keeping the back straight.

-- Lower yourself slowly, keeping your feet flat and your knees no further forward than your feet.
+- Lower the buttocks down slowly, keeping the feet flat and the knees no further forward than the feet.

-- Hold for 10 to 30 seconds, then slowly push up.
+- Hold for 10 to 30 seconds at the lowest point, then slowly push up.

 Pelvic tilts: These can strengthen the abdominal muscles and help reduce back pain.

-- Tilt the hips forward and pull the abdomen in, arching the back.
+- Tilt the hips forward and pull the abdomen in, rounding the back.